jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

 **Demo**

- let's start with an example deployme o of the infinity syste I In our example we will simula w wi a a master server and two node T The first note will be a windo c Comput t the second will be a Len s Syst w whi i it does not matter  t the master server  o  h hey Windows system or A limit syst o or are examp w we will u c clinics as the master server.
+ Let's start with an example deployment of the infinity system.
+In our example we will simulate with a master server and two nodes.
+The first node will be a Windows computer the second will be a Lenox System it does not matter which one.

-HOur deployme p processes are as follows:
+Our deployment processes are as follows:

 Plan

- t the first thing that we would do would be to plan what pow a deployment would look li w we would take in consideration production metrics production objects and get feedback fr m meetings with the product owne w what are the desir p process i to be included in our effort
+ The first thing that we would do would be to plan what how a deployment would look like.
+We would take in consideration production metrics, production objects, and get feedback from meetings with the product owner on what are the desired processes to be included in our effort.

- c create

- software
+ Create Software

- i in this process we would be generati p packag o or archives to be delivered from the master to the known servers c configuration c configuration deploymen s steps would be contained here
+ In this process, we would be generate package or archives to be delivered from the master to the known servers.
+ Configuration
+ Configuration deployment steps would be contained here:

- c Coding
+ Coding
- c code quality
+ Code quality
- q Quality assurance  p possib a and should be included and a p projec a and deliverables p performance p performan m metri a and securi s should always be considered wh w working on an understanding what to do for a given project s software b building create the deployment packa a and migrating to the nodes Bill performance m metrics generat a and captured during t b build process are sure here
+ Quality assurance possible and should be included and a project and deliverables Performance
+ Performance metrics and security should always be considered when working on an understanding what to do for a given project software building create the deployment packa a and migrating to the nodes Bill performance m metrics generat a and captured during t b build process are sure here